MicrosoftDocs/dynamics-365-project-operations/articles/psa/assign-named-bookable-resource.md

 ---
-title: Book named bookable resources to a project team and assign tasks
+title: Book named bookable resources to a project team and assign tasks in PSA
-description: This article provides information about how to book named resources to project teams and assign them to tasks.
+description: This article provides information about how to book named resources to project teams and assign them to tasks in PSA.
 author: JohnPBurrows
 ms.custom:
   - dyn365-projectservice